MicrosoftDocs/Hololens/hololens/hololens-requirements.md

 Windows 10 makes it possible to develop apps that work seamlessly across multiple devices using the Universal Windows Platform (UWP) for Windows apps.

 There are multiple ways to deploy applications to HoloLens 2 devices.
-Apps can be deployed directly through MDM, the Microsoft Store for Business, or sideloaded through a Provisioning Package.
+Apps can be deployed directly through MDM, the Microsoft Store for Business, or sideloaded through a provisioning package.
 Check out the [app deployment](https://docs.microsoft.com/hololens/app-deploy-overview) documentation for more details.

 > [!NOTE]
 > HoloLens 2 supports running of UWP ARM64 apps only.